If you are having any symptoms or have any questions, please call 811 to speak with a registered nurse 24 hours a day.

 People who have type 2 diabetes may also show signs of insulin resistance, such as darkening skin around the neck or in the armpits, high blood pressure, cholesterol problems, yeast infections and skipped or absent periods in teen girls and women.

-If blood sugar levels become very high without treatment, a condition called diabetic ketoacidosis may develop.
-If this happens, symptoms may include shortness of breath, pain in the abdomen, vomiting, dehydration, and even coma and death if left untreated.
+If diabetes is left untreated, your blood sugar levels become too high.
+When this happens, symptoms may include shortness of breath, pain in the abdomen, vomiting, dehydration, and even coma and death.

 CAUSES & RISK FACTORS